digicademy-chf/chf_container/Documentation/Maintenance/Index.rst

 If you **installed the environment without Git**, you can replace the ``git`` step with replacing the old folder by a new download.
-Remeber that the runtime content of your containers is supposed to be persisted in the subfolders, and the content of ``project`` is essential to be able to set up the environment on a new host.
-If something goes wrong, you may need the latter content in particular for a full re-install, so make sure you back it up before you proceed with deleting the parent folder and replacing it with a new one.
+Remeber that the runtime content of your containers is persisted in the subfolders and needs to be added back to the newly created folder.